wrufay/koinyou/README.md

 ## What is this?

 koinYOU is a Bible app built for community.
-There are plenty of Bible apps out there, but most feel impersonal.
-This one is about doing faith *with* people — search verses, save the ones that resonate, share them with friends, and pray for each other.

-## Why I made this

-I wanted to build something meaningful.
-Not for profit, not for clout — just something that might actually help people connect with Scripture and with each other.

-There's something special about reading the same verse your friend is reading, or knowing someone prayed for you today.
-That's the goal here.
+Search for any verse, save the ones that stick with you, and share them with friends.
+There's also a prayer wall where you can post prayers and lift others up, plus a space for devotions.

+Most Bible apps feel like you're reading alone.
+This one's different — it's about doing faith *with* people.

 ## Features

-- **Verse Search** — Find any verse instantly (supports formats like "1 Corinthians 13:4-7")
+- **Verse Search** — Find any verse instantly (try "John 3:16" or "1 Corinthians 13:4-7")
-- **Save Verses** — Keep the ones that matter to you
+- **Save Verses** — Build your personal collection
-- **Send to Friends** — Share verses with people you care about
+- **Send to Friends** — Share a verse with someone who needs it
 - **Prayer Wall** — Post prayers, pray for others
-- **Devotions** — Read and share what God's teaching you
+- **Devotions** — Share what God's been teaching you

 ## Tech Stack